 In exceptional circumstances, a health professional may decide to use an ‘access override’.
 Only a limited number of identified NHS users are able to use the access.
 Once activated, the override creates a privacy officer alert at all the affected organisations.

 Users of SystmOne software can access resources on our sharing model here and through the system.
 Users can also view a statement recently posted to CCIO leaders from the SystmOne National User Group (SNUG) chair Dr John Lockley, here.
 We are also offering a series of webinars to GP surgeries who use SystmOne so that they can ask questions and learn more about the functionality within the system.
 Information about these are available on SystmOne notice messages.

 For further information:

-If patients have any questions about how their specific information is shared or where it can be viewed, we would advise you to speak to your GP.
+We have put together some FAQs for patients, here.
+If you have any further questions about how their specific information is shared or where it can be viewed, we would advise you to speak to your GP.